 Immediate Gratification Players

-The Immediate Gratification Players are Harvard's premiere long-form improvisational comedy troupe, and they perform regularly on- and off-campus (occasionally with celebrities!).
+The Immediate Gratification Players are Harvard's premiere long-form improvisational comedy troupe, performing regularly on- and off-campus (occasionally with celebrities!)

 The Kuumba Singers of Harvard College (founded in 1970) is the oldest existing Black organization at Harvard College.
 Formed during a time of high political turmoil, the purpose of the Kuumba Singers is to express Black creativity and spirituality to create a safe space for Black students.